MaiaraRodrigues/bank-tech-test/README.md

 ## Bank-tech-test

 ### Overview
-Bank program that allows user to make transactions such as deposits, withdrawals and see and print the balance.
+A bank program that allows user to make transactions such as deposits, withdrawals and see and print the balance.

 ### Specifications (given)
 * You are able to interact with the code via IRB.